Montagnard (Vietnam): Colonial period

-French missionaries converted some Montagnard to the Catholic Church in the nineteenth century, but American missionaries converted more to Protestantism in the 1930s.
-Of the approximately one million Montagnard, close to half are Protestant, and around 200,000 are Roman Catholic.
-This made Vietnam's Communist Party suspicious of the Montagnard, particularly during the Vietnam War, since it was thought that they would be more inclined to help the heavily Christian American forces.
+French missionaries converted some Montagnards to the Catholic Church in the nineteenth century, but American missionaries converted more to Protestantism in the 1920s and 1930s.
+Of the approximately one million Montagnards, close to half are Protestant, and around 200,000 are Roman Catholic.
+This made Vietnam's Communist Party suspicious of the Montagnards, particularly during the Vietnam War, since it was thought that they would be more inclined to help the heavily culturally Christian American forces.